 Minnesota state senator resigns after he was charged with soliciting a minor for prostitution

 ST. PAUL, Minn.
-(AP) — A Minnesota state senator who was caught in a sting operation resigned under fire Thursday after he was charged with soliciting a minor for prostitution.
+(AP) — A Republican Minnesota state senator who was caught in a sting operation resigned under fire Thursday after he was charged with soliciting a minor for prostitution, stepping down before the Senate could vote on whether to expel him.

-“This is the right thing to do for his family and the Senate,” Johnson said.
-“We are ready to move on and do the important work that needs to be done at the Capitol.”
+“Decisive action needed to take place, and we did not want this to cloud up the issues of the budget going forward, and the things that Minnesotans really need,” Senate Minority Leader Mark Johnson, of East Grand Forks, told reporters.
+“So we want to take care of this quickly and be done with this.”

-Eichorn, 40, has been jailed since his arrest Monday in Bloomington in an undercover operation targeting commercial sex involving juveniles.
-He is scheduled to make his first court appearance Thursday afternoon.
-Court records do not list an attorney who can speak on his behalf.
+Eichorn, 40, has been jailed since his arrest in Bloomington on Monday in an undercover operation targeting commercial sex involving juveniles.

+At Eichorn’s first court appearance Thursday, Magistrate Judge Shannon Elkins ordered his release to a halfway house with GPS monitoring once a space opens up.
+She ordered him to have no unsupervised contact with minors and only restricted, monitored access to computers and the internet.
+He did not enter a plea.
+His next court appearance is set for Wednesday.

+Federal defender Aaron Morrison, who represented Eichorn only for the purposes of Thursday’s brief hearing, told the court that Eichorn was still in the process of hiring a private lawyer.
+Morrison declined to take questions afterward.

 Investigators had placed multiple ads online offering sex for money, according to the charging documents.
 Eichorn exchanged text messages with an undercover officer purporting to be a 17-year-old girl for several days until they arranged a meet-up, where he was arrested.